alexgolec/tda-api/docs/util.rst

 -------------------------

-For successfully placed orders, :meth:`tda.client.Client.place_order` returns the ID of the newly created order, encoded in the headers.
+For successfully placed orders, :meth:`tda.client.Client.place_order` returns the ID of the newly created order, encoded in the `r.headers['Location']` header.
 This method inspects the response and extracts the order ID from the contents, if it's there.
 This order ID can then be used to monitor or modify the order as described in the :ref:`Client documentation <orders-section>`.
+Example
-Example usage:
+usage:

 .. code-block:: python